Deciding how you’ll pay your college costs is one of the most important decisions you’ll make.

-Although some students are able to finance college with savings and others qualify for grants and scholarships, many students pay for college with federal student loans, private student loans or a combination of the two.
+Some students are able to finance college with savings, and some qualify for grants and scholarships.
+Still others pay for college with federal student loans, private student loans or a combination.
+Let’s take a minute to look at the differences between federal and private student loans.

-Federal student loans are loans funded directly by the federal government.
-The first step in applying for federal aid is for you (and your parents, if you’re a dependent) to complete the Free Application for Federal Student Aid (FAFSA), which is available Jan.
-1. The FAFSA must be completed by the deadlines set by the federal government, your state and your school.
+Federal Student Loans are funded by the federal government and may come with benefits you may not have through private sources.
+Like any loan, you’ll need to repay the money with interest.
+The first step in applying for federal aid is for you (and your parents, if you’re a dependent) to complete the Free Application for Federal Student Aid (FAFSA), which is available Oct.
+1 each year.
+The FAFSA must be completed by the deadlines set by the federal government, your state and your school.
 (Your college or university also might require a financial aid profile.)
 Once the application has been processed, your college’s financial aid office will determine how much federal aid you’ll receive.

-Private student loans are loans provided through private financial institutions, such as credit unions and banks.
-Like a federal student loan, you must fill out an application, but unlike federal student loans, the financial institution will determine if you qualify for the amount requested, based on creditworthiness.
+Private student loans are loans provided through private financial institutions like credit unions and banks.
+You’ll need to fill out an application, but unlike federal student loans, the financial institution (not the school) will determine if you qualify for the amount requested, based on creditworthiness.

 Why Consider a Private Student Loan?